apache/age-website/docs/intro/comparability.md

 The ordering of different Agtype, when using &lt;, &lt;=, >, >= from smallest value to largest value is:

-1. Edge
+1. Path
-2. Path
+2. Edge
-3. Map
+3. Vertex
-4. Vertex
+4. Object
-5. Edge
-6. Array
+5. Array
-7. String
+6. String
-8. Bool
+7. Bool
-9. Numeric, Integer, Float
+8. Numeric, Integer, Float
-10. NULL
+9. NULL

 Note: This is subject to change in future releases.